Teodor Costăchioiu

 • I’ve marked in black the only new school in Ilfov.

 I changed the data source for the top schools.
-I stopped using https://www.admitereliceu.ro and calculated the averages by the school directly from the data on http://evaluare.edu.ro/ (there’s no mistake in the link; the Ministry of Education doesn’t use SSL certificates, so you may get some warnings on some browsers about the security of the site).
+I stopped using https://www.admitereliceu.ro and calculated the averages for each school directly from the data on http://evaluare.edu.ro/ (there’s no mistake in the link; the Ministry of Education doesn’t use SSL certificates, so you may get warnings in some browsers about the site’s security).
 I scraped almost the whole dataset because I want to analyze the national assessment results statistically.
 Another reason I changed the data source is how absences are handled.
 In last year’s data, a few schools with very high numbers of absentees jumped out at me, and I think it is interesting to look at this aspect as well.

-Also, from this year, I have included on the map the evolution of schools over the last few years.
+Also, this year I have included the evolution of schools on the map.
 When you click on a school, you will also see the evolution of previous years.

 That said, below is a map of state schools in Bucharest and Ilfov